wmeints/effective-llm-applications/manuscript/09-prompt-chaining-workflows.md

 This chain of thought around testing programming logic applies to building LLM-based applications as well.
 Smaller, focused prompts are easier to test and replace if they break.
 Remember that the LLM you're using will be replaced in a few months, and you'll have to redo all the test work.

-### Prompt chains improve security

-Monitoring a less complicated prompt is easier.
-We must remember that hackers will attempt to abuse your application.
-Monitoring is an essential line of defense to help you capture illegal usage patterns using security tools.

-For production cases, I highly recommend turning your complex task into a chain of prompts.

 ## Understanding and designing prompt chains

 Splitting a big task into smaller tasks sounds easy enough, but I've found that it can be quite hard to come up with a good structure to solve some of the more complicated problems with an LLM.
 It helps to have a few prompt design patterns somewhere in your notebook (or you could grab them from this book).